-This procedure is an endoscopic examination of the colon by a physician.
-A thin, flexible tube with a video camera at the tip is used to examine the colon.
+This procedure is a visual examination of the upper digestive tract (esophagus, stomach and duodenum) by a physician.
+A thin, flexible tube with a video camera at the tip is used to examine the upper GI tract.
 If necessary, a small piece of tissue (biopsy) can be removed for further examination under a microscope.
-If a polyp is found, it can generally be removed during the procedure.
-You will be given an intravenous line (I.V.) in the holding area.
+You will be given an I.V. in the holding area.
 Immediately before the procedure begins you will receive I.V. medication for sedation.
-The test will take approximately 30 minutes to complete.
-You will be returned to the recovery area where you will be monitored for at least one hour after the procedure.
-Every effort will be made to keep your appointment at the scheduled time, but in medicine, unexpected delays and emergencies may occur and your wait time may be prolonged.
-We give each patient the attention needed for their procedure.
+The test will take approximately 15 minutes to complete.
+After the procedure, you will be returned to the recovery area where you will be monitored for at least hour.
+Every effort will be made to keep your appointment at the scheduled time, but in medicine unexpected delays and emergencies may occur and your wait time may be prolonged.